edward-mike/high-availability-deployment-automation-with-cloudformation-github-actions/README.md

 ## Objective
 The goal of this project was to deploy a high-availability web application using AWS CloudFormation to ensure scalability and reliability.
 The infrastructure was designed to handle increased traffic and provide continuous service by incorporating key components such as a VPC, subnets, Auto Scaling Groups, a Load Balancer, and an S3 bucket for static content.

 This project involved creating a detailed infrastructure diagram, configuring network and server resources, and setting up security groups.
-Additionally, I implemented GitHub Actions for continuous integration and deployment, streamlining the process of managing infrastructure changes.
+Additionally, I implemented GitHub Actions for continuous deployment, streamlining the process of managing infrastructure changes.
 The entire deployment and teardown process was automated using CloudFormation templates and Bash scripts.

 As a result, I achieved a robust, scalable, and easily manageable web application environment with 99.9% uptime and enhanced performance.